Skip to main content

 └─ SSE stream → Client browser

-The builder’s agent authenticates using a per-session agentAuthToken before sending messages back.
+The agent authenticates using a per-session agentAuthToken before sending messages back.
 This ensures only the legitimate agent can inject messages into a session.

-Builder infrastructure
+Agent infrastructure